Suwałki: Second World War

 During the later stages of the Polish Defensive War of 1939, the town was briefly captured by the Red Army.
-However, on October 12 of the same year, the Soviets withdrew and transferred the area to the Germans, in accordance with the Molotov–Ribbentrop Pact.
+However, on 12 October that year, the Soviets withdrew and transferred the area to the Germans, in accordance with the Molotov–Ribbentrop Pact.
 The city was renamed Sudauen and annexed directly into Nazi Germany's province of East Prussia.
 Germans carried out mass arrests of Poles as part of Intelligenzaktion in the fall of 1939 and spring of 1940.
 Arrested Poles were deported to a transit camp in Działdowo or murdered on the spot.
 Nazi German severe laws and terrorism led to the creation of several resistance organisations in response.
 Although most initially destroyed by the Gestapo, by 1942 the area had one of the strongest ZWZ and AK networks.
-In the Szwajcaria district there are mass graves of members of the Polish resistance movement murdered by the Germans on April 26, 1940 and April 1, 1944.
+In the Szwajcaria district there are mass graves of members of the Polish resistance movement murdered by the Germans on 26 April 1940 and 1 April 1944.

 Despite the resistance, almost all of the town's once 7,000-strong Jewish community was deported and murdered, beginning in December 1939, when German troops brought the elderly, sick, and disabled into a nearby forest and machine-gunned them en masse.
 The Germans, with help from local collaborators, deported the community's surviving Jews to ghettos in other towns.
 Nearly all either perished there or were murdered in Nazi concentration camps.
 The occupying Germans also systematically destroyed all traces of Jewish history and culture in the town, demolishing synagogues and desecrating Suwałki's Jewish cemetery, where a memorial and wall of gravestone fragments stand today.
+Also, in Suwałki's suburb of Krzywólka, the Germans established the Stalag I-F POW camp for almost 120,000 Soviet prisoners of war.

-Also, in Suwałki's suburb of Krzywólka, the Germans established a POW camp for almost 120,000 Soviet prisoners of war.
-On October 23, 1944, the town was captured by the forces of the Soviet 3rd Belarusian Front.
+On 23 October 1944 the town was captured by the forces of the Soviet 3rd Belarusian Front.
 The fights for the town and its environs lasted for several days and took the lives of almost 5,000 Soviet soldiers before they defeated the Germans.
 The anti-Soviet resistance of former Armia Krajowa members lasted in the forests surrounding the town until the early 1950s.

 Suwałki did not suffer much damage during World War II, most of the historic buildings survived the war, and the damage to the city was estimated at only 5-10%, which was quickly rebuilt.